 The University Police Department is committed to thoroughly and objectively investigating all complaints given to the department by the community.
 Valid complaints help us protect the community from possible misconduct.
 At the same time, a thorough and objective investigation protects employees who perform their duties properly.
 For additional information, visit the University Police Compliments & Complaints web site or call University Police and ask to speak to the on-duty supervisor.

 A: You can request a crime prevention presentation tailored to meet your needs by calling or emailing Deputy Chief Daniel McAleer at 847-491-3256 /

 A: Possession or use of firearms, weapons, explosives, or dangerous substances and devices are prohibited on campus (except for weapons carried by sworn Police personnel or other authorized security officers).
-This includes: ammunition, BB guns; air rifles, pellet or paint guns, slingshots; knives; weapons of any description, explosives; firecrackers, fireworks, dangerous substances; or any other object or substance designed to inflict a wound or cause injury; and imitations of any of the previous items.
+This includes: ammunition, BB guns; air rifles, pellet or paint guns, slingshots; knives; weapons of any description, explosives; firecrackers, fireworks, dangerous substances; or any other object or substance designed to inflict a wound or cause injury; and imitations, props, or replicas of any of the previous items.

 A: University Police provides applicant /background fingerprinting services for all Northwestern University students and employees free of charge.
 Call University Police at 312-503-3456 (Chicago campus) or 847-491-3456 (Evanston campus) to schedule an appointment.